LizzyHines/lizzy-hines/README.md

 # lizzy-hines
-Personal Web Project for DDC Fullstack program
+This is my Personal Web Project for the DDC Fullstack program.